mvdtom/dotnet-tree-utilty/ReadMe.md

 ## Common info
 One of my hobby is to help my friends to learn programming.
 This repo is the task for them for mastering their language skills.
-In [PRs](https://github.com/mvdtom/dotnet-tree-utilty/pulls) you may find my reviews for their solutions.
+In the [PRs](https://github.com/mvdtom/dotnet-tree-utilty/pulls) you may find my reviews for their solutions.
 The following task and the reviews are in Russian.

 ## Задание